Frequently Asked Questions

 In the past I have written training curriculum on Group Facilitation and Conflict Management.
 I consistently draw on those experiences as Chairman of the Planning Board and expect they may be useful as a member of the City council.

 -What do you think the current council does well?
-And if elected, what would you do differently?
+And if re-elected, what would you do differently?

 Our current council is obviously committed to parks and recreation in our city.
-They have also done a good job overseeing our budget during a tough economic cycle.
 I give the Mayor high marks for facilitating a community and development program that has seen an improvement in the way our city looks, which has included helping bring in new businesses that people enjoy.
+We still need to improve the way we fund maintenance of our aging buildings.

 I would like to see improvements in the way that we facilitate new developments in our city.
 Whether it’s building on or improving an existing site, too many property owners say that valuable time is wasted in the development process.
 If we expect to improve areas like Highway 99 or in our transition zones like Westgate, we will need to send a crystal clear message of what we want as a city.
 I think our city council can do a better job of creating consensus and speaking with one voice.